 The Club hosts an annual family picnic and a retreat.
-The picnic is currently held in October and the retreat typically in May.
+The picnic is currently held in October and the retreat typically in the spring.
 The annual retreat is a two-day hands-on workshop, with club members teaching club members on a variety of topics.
 Over 70 lathes will turn at once.
 It is not to be missed.

 Hands on Workshop (HOW) Classes include bowls, vessels, pens, Christmas ornaments and piercing just to name a few.
 GCWA has a mentoring program that is available to all it members.
 If you have a turning question or problem contact one of the mentors listed in the newsletter or on the website.

 As a GCWA member you will receive a 10% discount on all purchases at Woodcrafters and at Rockler.
 Simply identify yourself as a member of GCWA at the time of purchase to receive this discount.
 Woodcraft has modified their participation in this so the discount only applies on the same day as our club meeting, and both companies can discontinue this discount policy at any time.

 South West Area Turners (a sister organization) hosts a 3 day symposium each year.
 You can find out more at www.swaturners.org.
 This is the second largest symposium in the US, and pulls in a set of national and international turners each year.
 The collection of vendors alone make this a worthwhile event.
 Sign-up early for a discount, and book your lodging early to secure a room!

 If you are not already a member of the American Association of Wood Turners (AAW), you should consider joining.
 Benefits include a bimonthly magazine in

 which you can get ideas and learn the ‘tricks of the trade.’
 AAW also hosts an annual symposium.
 Read more about the AAW at www.woodturner.org.